awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 You can query data from an RDS for PostgreSQL DB instance and export it directly into files stored in an Amazon S3 bucket\.
 To do this, you use the `aws_s3` PostgreSQL extension that Amazon RDS provides\.

+You can export from a provisioned DB instance only\.
+That is, these steps aren't supported for Aurora Serverless v1\.

 For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 The upload to Amazon S3 uses server\-side encryption by default\.
 If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
 Currently, you can't export data to a bucket that is encrypted with a customer managed key\.